What are the responsibilities and job description for the Early Childhood Educator position at Achievement Centers?

 Requirements

-Education and Experience
+Education & Experience

-- Experience teaching toddler and or preschool-age children (ages 1–5)
+- Experience teaching children ages 1–5

 - 45-Hour DCF Childcare Training Credential